mr-word/miniflow-md/README.md

 * `block.time < validUntil`
 * All inputs in `inputs` are valid
 * All outputs in `outputs` are valid
-* All signatures in `signatures` validate for `SIGN(HASH(RLP(validSince...pubkeys)))` of the entire transaction of inputs they consume.
+* All signatures in `signatures` validate for `SIGN(HASH(RLP(validSince,validUntil,inputs,outputs)))` of the entire transaction of inputs they consume.
 Any bad signature fails the transaction even if a quorum of good signatures exists.
 * `xtra` is ignored by validation and can be malleated by miners.

 Plus [interval validation](Intervals)